kennep/killjoy/README.md

 Monitor systemd units.

 killjoy is a systemd unit monitoring application.
 It discovers systemd units and tracks their states.
-When a unit changes to a state of interest, killjoy generates notifications via notifiers.
+When a unit changes to a state of interest, killjoy contacts notifiers.
 Examples of notifiers include:

 * [killjoy Notifier: Logfile](https://github.com/Ichimonji10/killjoy-notifier-logfile)